Multiple Choice Identify the

 72.

-phosphorus.
+The soil around a lilac bush was watered with a solution containing radioactive phosphorus.
 Several hours later, radiation was detected in its stems.
-Through which cells did the
+Through which cells did the radioactive phosphorus travel to the stems?

-cells | d. | cells of the
+cells of the cortex

 73.